Prgnization/game-off-2012/README.md

 * The Avatars in the channel will stand in front of items built.
 * Dolly as well as cats will move around across the area in front of most items.
 * However, the darker bricks and roof tiles cannot be moved trough.
 Use these to keep cats(or Dolly) where you want them.
 * Progress does not save between refreshes.
-The game is short enough to finish in one sitting!
+The game is short enough to finish in one sitting
+* When a character's friendship meter fills you will recieve that character's ending.
+* Try not to spam when nearing an ending.
+Spamming buttons may cause the ending images to skip.

 ## Resources used:
 * Crafty Javascript Game Engine: Crafty.js   http://craftyjs.com/#isometric